Haunting of The Tron Theatre and Hellfire Club in Glasgow

 The Tron Theatre, situated within the Merchant City district of Glasgow, has lots of history behind it.
 It's been a gathering hall, a place of execution, a police station, and a venue for the Hellfire Club until they burned it down in 1793.

 Staff frequently say they feel watched, and a few say they have been touched.
 Some also claim to have noticed doors open on their very own.
 There are lots of sightings too, from two phantom children and a person wearing riding gear to a menacing apparition within the boiler room.
-The Victorian Bar and back two rows of the auditorium are stated to be probably the most energetic.
+The Victorian Bar and the back two rows of the auditorium are stated to be probably the most energetic.

 History of The Tron Theatre Glasgow